-Information is communicated to the shareholders through the Annual Report, Half-Yearly Report, Quarterly Reports, disclosures made to the ASX and notices of meetings.
+Information is communicated to the security holders through the Annual Report, Half-Year Report, Quarterly Activities and Cash Flow Reports, disclosures made to the ASX and notices of meetings.
 The Company maintains a website on which is placed Company announcements and Financial Reports as well as the Company's corporate governance policies and biographical information for each director and senior executive.
-Any relevant information is available to the shareholders on request by email, facsimile or post.
+Any relevant information is available to the security holders on request by email, facsimile or post.